2013 Philippine House of Representatives elections

-The 2013 Philippine House of Representatives elections were the 33rd lower house elections in the Philippines.
-They were held on May 13, 2013 to elect members to the House of Representatives of the Philippines that would serve in the 16th Congress of the Philippines from June 30, 2013 to June 30, 2016.
+The 2013 Philippine House of Representatives elections were the 33rd lower house elections in the Philippines, and 23rd as House of Representatives.
+They were held on May 13, 2013, to elect members to the House of Representatives of the Philippines that would serve in the 16th Congress of the Philippines from June 30, 2013, to June 30, 2016.

 The Philippines uses parallel voting for the House of Representatives: first past the post on 234 single member districts, and via closed party lists on a 2% election threshold computed via a modified Hare quota (3-seat cap and no remainders) on 58 seats, with parties with less than 1% of the first preference vote winning one seat each if 20% of the party-list seats are not filled up.
 Major parties are not allowed to participate in the party-list election.

 While the concurrent Senate election features the two major coalitions in Team PNoy and the United Nationalist Alliance (UNA), the constituent parties of the coalitions contested the lower house election separately, and in some districts, candidates from the same coalition in the Senate are contesting a single seat.
 Campaigns for the House of Representatives are done on a district-by-district basis; there is no national campaign conducted by the parties.
 No matter the election result, the party of the president usually controls the House of Representatives, via a grand coalition of almost all parties.
 Only the ruling Liberal Party can win a majority, as it is the only party to put up candidates in a majority of seats.

-After release of preliminary results, the Liberal Party emerged as the largest party in the chamber.
+After the release of preliminary results, the Liberal Party emerged as the largest party in the chamber.
 Its coalition partners also held most of their seats.
-Incumbent Speaker Feliciano Belmonte, Jr. was easily reelected as the Speaker of the 16th Congress.
+Incumbent Speaker Feliciano Belmonte, Jr., was easily reelected as the Speaker of the 16th Congress.

 Electoral system

 The election for seats in the House of Representatives is done via parallel voting.
-A voter has two votes: one for one's local district, and another via the party-list system.
-A candidate is not allowed to stand for both ballots, and parties participating in the district elections would have to ask for permission on the Commission on Elections, with major parties not allowed to participate in the party-list election.
+A voter has two votes: one for their local district and another via the party-list system.
+A candidate is not allowed to stand for both ballots, and parties participating in the district elections would have to ask for permission from the Commission on Elections, with major parties not allowed to participate in the party-list election.